 Bavona Valley, which branches off from the Maggia Valley, is characterized by its wilderness.
-To this day it is deprived of electricity and populated only during the summer.
+To this day it is deprived of electricity (except in San Carlo) and populated only during the summer.
 The magic of nature combined with the work of mankind has bestowed peace and harmony to this valley, one of Ticino’s most beautiful.
 Consisting of extremely high cliffs and remains of colossal landslides it is also one of the steepest and rockiest valleys of the entire Alpine region.
 An enchanting walk that goes through twelve villages, including Foroglio with its spectacular waterfall, allows the visitor to appreciate its charm.

 Itinerary: Bavona Valley (5h, see map)